Mid North Weather

 Mid North Forecast

-Thursday Cloudy.
-Very high (95%) chance of showers.
-The chance of a thunderstorm in the morning.
-Heavy falls possible.
-Winds W 45 to 60 km/h turning SW 40 to 55 km/h during the morning.
+Friday Partly cloudy.
+Medium (60%) chance of showers in the early morning.
+The chance of a thunderstorm in the early morning.
+Winds W/SW 20 to 30 km/h turning S 15 to 25 km/h during the day.

 Mid North Observations